Fire-Devil/Fire-Devil/_CONTRIBUTING.md

 `$ git pull --rebase upstream master`

-_if merge conflict_

-_resolve conflicts_
+_If there is a merge conflict, resolve the conflicts and proceed_

 `$git --rebase continue`
 `$git add .`

-_after merge conflicts resolves/no conflicts  originally_
+_After merge conflicts resolves/no conflicts  originally_

 `$git push origin branch`

 6.Github submission (see below)

-update your local master
+Update your local master

 7.Update your local master
 `$ git pull upstream master`